Stroudie2/Stroudie2.github.io/_projects/2019-07-10-building-generator.markdown

 #### Procedural Building Generator

 This project was the first of three tasks assigned under the "Advanced Technologies" module during year three of my degree.
 The task was to, using either DirectX11/12 or OpenGL, create a program that would allow a user to customise their own building model and allow for exporting.
-Test

 #### Project Summary